 And it gets worse.
 Even in the midst of our most impassioned pleas for the defense of human rights, we already sense the rumbling of an inchoate conceptual earthquake just beneath our entreaties.
 “Does human nature even exist?”
 “Do we even know what a human being is?”

 The highest service of philosophy in times such as these is not to emulate the sciences by trying to discover some new thing, or the arts by providing one more imaginative framework within which to live our lives, or even religion by supplying salvation or liberation of what is deepest within our mysterious humanity.
 It is rather to come valiantly to the rescue of a number of basic truths that, in saner times, have always been truisms.
 The increasing denial of their claims today is not just cognitive error; it is philosophical treason.
-But there is a topsy-turvy twist to this in today’s disjointed world: it will be the traitors who chop of the heads of the truists.
+But in today’s disjointed world, there is a topsy-turvy twist to all this, for, unlike the revolutions of the past, in this case it will be the traitors who chop of the heads of the truists.